 Hunterston PARC is continuing to improve its site through remediation, ensuring that there is a prevention of contamination, and the raising of awareness of compliance with all environmental regulations.
-We seek to produce a desktop remediation strategy, that would inform future occupiers when applying for planning permission.
+We are producing a desktop remediation strategy, which will be shared with North Ayrshire Councils Contaminated Land Officer and will be delivered in the next 6 months, this will inform future occupiers when applying for planning permission.